Are you looking for the best Trademark Attorney Los Angeles?

 This allows a trademark owner to prevent others from using the same or confusingly similar mark to identify the same or similar products or services.

-For example, a mark for a clothing line stops other from using the same mark for clothing, but a car manufacturer can still use it.
+For example, a mark for a clothing line stops others from using the same mark for clothing, but a car manufacturer can still use it.

 Registering your Trademark has the following 8 benefits:

-3. Puts public on notice of ownership of the mark.
+- Puts the public on notice of ownership of the mark.

-5. Gives you the ability to record registration with U.S. Customs & Border Protection.
-This will prevent importing of marks that could infringe your mark.
+- It gives you the ability to record the registration with U.S. Customs & Border Protection.
+This will prevent the importing of marks that could infringe your mark.

-7. You will have the ability to use trademark registration as basis for foreign filing.
+- You will have the ability to use trademark registration as a basis for foreign filing.
 This will allow you to get worldwide protection should your business expand.

-8. Able to use federal trademark registration symbol ®.
+- Able to use federal trademark registration symbol ®.
 This symbol indicates that you have federally registered your trademark with the USPSTO.
-It puts the public on notice that your mark is registered and that you have nation-wide rights in it.
+It puts the public on notice that your mark is registered and that you have nationwide rights in it.

-Registered Trademarks are protected for a period of 10 years.
+Registered Trademarks are protected for 10 years.
 Trademarks are also able to get renewed indefinitely.

 How Can a Trademark Lawyer Help Get My Trademark?